joed7/Python/syntax.md

 for <variable> in <sequence>:
 	<statements>
 ```
-  The items of the sequence object are assigned one after the other to the loop variable;And for each item the loop body is executed.
+  The items of the sequence object are assigned one after the other to the loop variable; And for each item the loop body is executed.

 ```
 #Example of for loop in python